kachkaev/traefik/docs/user-guide/kv-config.md

 | `/traefik/tls/1/certificate/keyfile`  | `path/to/your.key` |

 !!! note
-    As `/traefik/tls/1/entrypoints` is not defined, the certificate will be attached to all `defaulEntrypoints` with a TLS configuration (in the example, the entrypoint `https`)
+    As `/traefik/tls/1/entrypoints` is not defined, the certificate will be attached to all `defaulEntryPoints` with a TLS configuration (in the example, the entryPoint `https`)

 - certificate 2